-- (i) Primary (urban) co-operative banks are normally not expected to enroll non-banking financial institutions like investment and financial companies as their members since it would be in contravention of the State Co-operative Societies Act concerned and will also not be in conformity with the provisions of model by-law No.9 recommended for adoption, by all banks. - (ii) Therefore, the primary (urban) co-operative banks are not permitted to finance such type of non-banking financial companies (NBFCs).
+- (i) Primary (urban) co-operative banks are normally not expected to enroll non-banking financial institutions like investment and financial companies as their members since it would be in contravention of the State Co-operative Societies Act concerned and will also not be in conformity with the provisions of model by-law No.9 recommended for adoption, by all banks. - (ii) Therefore, the primary (urban) co-operative banks are not permitted to finance non-banking financial companies (NBFCs), other than those engaged in hire purchase / leasing.
+Such NBFCs stand reclassified as Asset Finance Companies vide DNBS circular dated September 15, 2008.

-8.3.2 Norms for financing Leasing/Hire Purchases Companies
+8.3.2 Norms for financing Asset Finance Companies

-(i) As in the case of finance and investment companies, admission of non-banking financial companies which are not engaged exclusively in leasing/hire purchase business as members may be contrary to the provisions contained in the state co-operative societies act concerned and model bye-law No.9 referred to above.
-It will, therefore, be
+- (i) As in the case of finance and investment companies, admission of nonbanking financial companies which are not engaged exclusively in leasing/hire purchase business as members may be contrary to the provisions contained in the State Co-operative Societies Act concerned and model bye-law No.9 referred to above.
+It will, therefore, be necessary for banks to obtain prior approval of the concerned Registrar of Co-operative Societies before admitting them as members. - (ii) Even financing the asset finance companies by primary (urban) cooperative banks on a large scale is not favoured by the Reserve Bank of India, since the banks are basically required to cater to the credit needs of the people of small means. - (iii) Presently banks with working capital funds aggregating to Rs.
+25 crore and above only are permitted to take up the financing of asset finance companies and that too, only in consortium with other scheduled commercial banks.
+The banks should observe the following norms, while financing such companies : - (a) The level of finance to asset finance companies depends on the net owned funds of the companies, subject to the overall ceiling on their borrowings upto ten times of their owned funds.

-- necessary for banks to obtain prior approval of the concerned Registrar of Co-operative Societies before admitting them as members. - (ii) Even financing the leasing/hire purchase companies by primary (urban) co-operative banks on a large scale is not favoured by the Reserve Bank of India, since the banks are basically required to cater to the credit needs of the people of small means. - (iii) Presently banks with working capital funds aggregating to Rs.
-25 crore and above only are permitted to take up the financing of leasing/hire purchase companies, that too, only in consortium with other scheduled commercial banks.
-The banks should observe the following norms, while financing such companies: - (a) The level of finance to leasing/hire purchase companies depends on the net owned funds of the companies, subject to the overall ceiling on their borrowings upto ten times of their owned funds. - (b) Bank credit to companies exclusively engaged in equipment leasing and hire purchases and such leasing/hire purchase companies which are predominantly engaged in equipment leasing/hire purchase business (i.e., at least 75 per cent of assets are in equipment leasing/hire purchase and 75 per cent of their gross income is derived from these two types of activities as per their last audited balance sheet) may be extended within the ceiling of three times of the net owned funds within the overall ceiling of their borrowings upto ten times of net owned funds. - (c) In the case of other equipment leasing/hire purchases companies (i.e. companies whose assets in equipment leasing/hire purchase business are less than 75 per cent and whose gross income derived from these two types of activities as per the last audited balance sheet is less than 75 per cent of its gross income), the credit limit has to be within two times of their net owned funds from the present level of four times.
+- (b) Bank credit to companies exclusively engaged in equipment leasing and hire purchases and such leasing/hire purchase companies which are predominantly engaged in equipment leasing/hire purchase business (i.e., at least 75 per cent of assets are in equipment leasing/hire purchase and 75 per cent of their gross income is derived from these two types of activities as per their last audited balance sheet) may be extended within the ceiling of three times of the net owned funds within the overall ceiling of their borrowings upto ten times of net owned funds. - (c) In the case of other equipment leasing/hire purchases companies (i.e. companies whose assets in equipment leasing/hire purchase business are less than 75 per cent and whose gross income derived from these two types of activities as per the last audited balance sheet is less than 75 per cent of its gross income), the credit limit has to be within two times of their net owned funds from the present level of four times.

-8.4 Working Capital Finance to Information Technology (IT) and Software Industry
+8.4 Working Capital Finance to Information Technology and Software Industry